 Or they were, until the GOP stepped in.
 Last week, House Republicans passed an amendment to a key appropriations bill that prohibits the FCC from helping communities establish their own municipal internet systems.
 Republicans claim they don’t want government (even local government) competing against industry, but most of these municipal networks are being built in areas where there is no high-speed internet access at all (and the rest of them in areas where the service is slow, unreliable, and expensive).

 Is it any coincidence that the bill was introduced by Marsha Blackburn, a Republican Congresswoman from Tennessee?
-Blackburn opposes net neutrality, which she calls “socialistic”, is a strong critic of the FCC, and whose top campaign donors include telecoms that provide internet services.
+Blackburn opposes net neutrality, which she calls “socialistic”, is a strong critic of the FCC, and her top campaign donors include the telecoms that provide internet services.